YutaOkafuji/chat-space/README.md

 ### Association

-- belongs_to :user, through: :users
+- belongs_to :user, through: :members
 - has_many :members
 - has_many :messages